lsviben/function-external-namer/README.md

 ## What does it do?

-The function just goes through the desired resources, and sets their [external-resource-annotation] to the name of the resource.
-This is useful if users want to control the name of the resource created in the external system.
+The function just goes through the desired resources, and sets the [external-name-annotation] to the `metadata.name` of the resource.

 If the resource already has an external name annotation, it will not be overwritten.

-If the resource does not have a name, it will be skipped and Crossplane will generate a name for it.
+If the resource does not have a `metadata.name`, it will be skipped and Crossplane will generate a name for it.

+## Future work

+For now, this function only works with the `metadata.name` field.
+In the future, it would be good to support other fields, or even fields from different resources.

 ## Developing this Function